TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/RenderingDocs/Quickstart.rst

 .. tip::

-   Create aliases for the commands that works best for you now!
+   Create aliases for the commands that work best for you now!

 More information: